 Blackpool Central and South Beach

-Central and South Beach are where restrictions apply.
-During the main season, dogs are not allowed on the beach itself, and enforcement can be strict.
+Central and South Beach are where the restrictions apply.
+During the main season from 1 May to 30 September dogs are not allowed on the beach itself, and enforcement can be strict.
+This is the classic Blackpool seafront experience, right by the buzz of the main attractions, and it shows in how busy and regulated it gets in summer.

 - Best for: Off season visits